Highly sensitive temperature sensing via quadratic optomechanical coupling: Quadratic optomechanics

 The temperature of the environment can be measured by the PSD of the mechanical resonator defined by $S_{qq}\left( \omega \right) \equiv \int d\omega ^{\prime }\left\langle q\left( \omega \right) q\left( \omega ^{\prime }\right) \right\rangle $, which reads

 where

 is the mechanical thermal noise spectrum, and

 is the radiation-induced noise spectrum.
-The radiation-induced noise spectrum $S_{c,\mathrm{vac}}\left( \omega \right)$ is irrelevant with the temperature of the environment for the frequency of the optical mode is assumed to be high enough, thus the thermal photon effect can be neglected.
-The signal of the environment is inclosed in mechanical thermal noise spectrum $S_{m,\mathrm{th}}$, but $S_{m,\mathrm{th}}$ does not depend on the QOM coupling.
+The radiation-induced noise spectrum $S_{c,\mathrm{vac}}\left( \omega \right)$ is irrelevant with the temperature of the environment.
+Because the frequency of the optical mode is assumed to be high enough so that the thermal photon effect can be neglected.
+The signal of the environment is enclosed in mechanical thermal noise spectrum $S_{m,\mathrm{th}}$, but $S_{m,\mathrm{th}}$ does not depend on the QOM coupling.
 In other words, the sensitivity to the temperature can only be tuned by adjusting the mechanical susceptibility $\chi \left( \omega \right)$ via QOM coupling.

-So let us do some discussion on the mechanical susceptibility first.
+Let us do some discussion on the mechanical susceptibility in the next section first.
 Without loss of generality, in the following calculations, we will take the experimental parameters~\cite{ParaisoPRX15}: QOM coupling strength $g/2\pi=-245$ Hz, mechanical resonance frequency $\omega _{m}/2\pi=8.7$ MHz, mechanical quality factor $Q_{m} = 10^4$, and optical damping rates $\gamma _{c}/2\pi = 5$ GHz, i.e., the system works in the sideband unresolved regime with $\gamma _{c}\gg \omega _{m}$.